DecisiveAI/mdai-docs/src/install/aws.md

 There is a 1:1 ratio for each load balancer endpoint to CNAME Record.
 1. **gRPC CNAME** - maps the the gRPC endpoint(s) of your engine instance to your custom-domain.
 We recommend using `grpc-#` for your CNAME record.
 2. **non-gRPC CNAME** - maps the the non-gRPC endpoint(s) of your engine instance to your custom-domain.
 We recommend using `non-grpc-#` for your CNAME record.
-3. **console-ui CNAME** - maps the MDAI Engine© Console within your engine instance to your custom-domain.
+3. **console-ui CNAME** - maps the MDAI Engine™ Console within your engine instance to your custom-domain.
 You'll be able to access the endpoint <cname>.<your-domain>.<domain-suffix> *e.g., https://mydecisive-console.example.com/*

-## Disable the MDAI Engine©
+## Disable the MDAI Engine™

-## Enable the MDAI Engine©
+## Enable the MDAI Engine™

+## Destroy the MDAI Engine™
+Tired of using the MDAI Engine™? 😭 We're sorry to see you go, but

 ## Generate and Collect telemetry

 **What kind of user are you?**
-1. I don't have any
+1. I don't have any agents/collectors that I want to use at this time to send telemetry.
+Use Option 1!
+2. I have sources of telemetry I'd love to send to my MDAI Engine™!
+Use Option 2!

 ### Option 1 - Use test data